Training Subsidy Program

 Training Subsidy Emergency Measures

-1) Given the current change in dance training, with studios being closed and $$$ maybe being tight, for the time being TSP will cover the entire cost of drop-in classes, up to $7/class.
-If you have receipts for classes that are more than $7, the usual $7 reimbursement per class still applies.
-For example, if you have a receipt for $17, you will still receive $7 back in reimbursement.
-If you have another receipt for $5, you will receive the full $5 back.
+1) TSP’ll cover the entire cost of drop-in classes, up to $10/class.
+For example, if you have a receipt for $17, you’ll receive $10 back in reimbursement.
+If you have another receipt for $5, you’ll receive the full $5 back.
 We hope this encourages teachers to charge for their online classes :)

-3) Class cards and memberships are still reimbursed at 50% of the total cost.
+4) Class cards and memberships are still reimbursed at 50% of the total receipt.

-The first TSP deadline of the 2020-21 membership year, beginning April 1, 2020, will be April 10.
-Receipts from February and March are eligible.
+Receipts from the previous two months are eligible.
 However, you must renew your membership to receive subsidies in the new membership year.

 Please submit only one submission form per month.
 Include all of your receipts in this one form.